 Time for Ireland to close the Gender Pay Gap

-“Our Gender Pay Gap Information Bill, which passed Committee Stage back in October, would require medium to large-sized companies to regularly publish wage transparency surveys to highlight any difference in pay between their male and female workers.
+“Since last May, the Labour Party has been arguing the case for similar legislation here in Ireland, and our Gender Pay Gap Information Bill, if enacted, would require medium to large-sized companies to regularly publish wage transparency surveys that would highlight any difference in pay between their male and female workers.

 “We believe, as we are now seeing in the UK, that by shining the spotlight on any gender based pay discrepancies, companies can address and remedy such inequalities where they exist.